IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/batch-editing.md

 # {Platform} {ComponentTitle} Batch Editing and Transactions

 <!-- ComponentStart: Grid -->

-The Batch Editing feature of the {ComponentName} is based on the `TransactionService`.
+The Batch Editing feature of the `{ComponentTitle}` is based on the `TransactionService`.
 Follow the [**Transaction Service class hierarchy**](../transaction-classes.md) topic to see an overview of the `TransactionService` and details how it is implemented.

 <!-- ComponentEnd: Grid -->

 <!-- ComponentStart: TreeGrid -->

-The Batch Editing feature of the {ComponentName} is based on the `HierarchicalTransactionService`.
-Follow the [**Transaction Service class hierarchy**](../transaction-classes.md) topic to see an overview of the `igxHierarchicalTransactionService` and details how it is implemented.
+The Batch Editing feature of the `{ComponentTitle}` is based on the `HierarchicalTransactionService`.
+Follow the [**Transaction Service class hierarchy**](../transaction-classes.md) topic to see an overview of the `HierarchicalTransactionService` and details how it is implemented.

 <!-- ComponentEnd: TreeGrid -->

 <!-- ComponentStart: HierarchicalGrid -->

 In order to use the `HierarchicalTransactionService` with `{ComponentTitle}`, but have it accumulating separate transaction logs for each island, a service factory should be provided instead.
-One is exported and ready for use as `IgxHierarchicalTransactionServiceFactory`.
+One is exported and ready for use as `HierarchicalTransactionServiceFactory`.

 <!-- ComponentEnd: HierarchicalGrid -->

-Below is a detailed example of how is Batch Editing enabled for the {ComponentTitle} component.
+Below is a detailed example of how is Batch Editing enabled for the `{ComponentTitle}` component.

 ## {Platform} {ComponentTitle} Batch Editing and Transactions Example

-The following sample demonstrates a scenario, where the {ComponentTitle} has `BatchEditing` enabled and has row editing enabled.
+The following sample demonstrates a scenario, where the `{ComponentTitle}` has `BatchEditing` enabled and has row editing enabled.
 The latter will ensure that transaction will be added after the entire row edit is confirmed.

 <code-view style="height:680px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"